 - a.
 Rabies Vaccination Required.
-It is unlawful to own or harbor a dog or cat six (6) months of age or older without a valid rabies vaccination. - b.
+It is unlawful to own or harbor a dog or cat six (6) months three (3) months of age or older without a valid rabies vaccination. - b.
 Animals Biting Person.
-If an owned animal has bitten a person, the animal shall be impounded in the Humane Shelter at a secure location, veterinary hospital, or kennel of the owner's choice at the owner's expense.
+If an owned animal has bitten a person, the animal shall be impounded at a secure location, veterinary hospital, or kennel of the owner's choice at the owner's expense.
 This impoundment shall be for a period of ten (10) days in order to determine whether or not the animal has rabies.
 If the animal dies during the period it shall, at the owner's expense, be sent to the proper authorities to determine whether or not it was rabid. - c.
 Disposition of Exposed Animals.
 Any animal that has been bitten by an animal known to have rabies shall be confined for a period of six (6) months at the owner's expense or be destroyed. - d.
 Duties of the Owner of a Suspect Animal.
 It is unlawful for any person who owns or harbors an animal known to be infected with rabies to allow such animal to leave the owner's premises, except for the purpose of transporting the animal to the animal shelter or veterinarian.
 Every owner, upon ascertaining an animal is rabid, shall immediately notify the Terre Haute Police Department and the County Board of Health/local health officer. - e.
-Euthanization of Stray Animals.
-If a stray animal has bitten a person, it shall be confined in the animal shelter for a minimum of five (5) days.
-At the end of the (5) day period, if unclaimed and deemed to be a vicious, fierce or dangerous animal as defined herein, the animal shall may be euthanized and its brain sent to the Indiana Department of Health Rabies laboratory for a diagnostic test or held in quarantine; the outcome will be determined by the ordinance enforcement authority and the Humane Shelter. - f.
+Euthanization of Euthanizing Stray Animals.
+If a stray animal has bitten a person, it shall be confined in the animal shelter for a minimum of forty-eight (48) hours five (5) days.
+At the end of the forty-eight hour (5) day period, if unclaimed and deemed to be a vicious, fierce or dangerous animal as defined herein, the animal may be euthanized and its brain sent to the Indiana Department of Health Rabies laboratory for a diagnostic test or held in quarantine; the outcome will be determined by the ordinance enforcement authority and the Humane Shelter. - f.
 Violation of these provisions shall result in the same penalty stated in the quarantine provisions.
 (Gen. Ord.
-No. 25, 2001, As Amended, 3-14-02)
+No. 25, 2001, As Amended, 3-14-02; Gen. Ord.
+No. 11, 2009, As Amended, 9-11-09)